 HIP-HOP CAN SAVE AMERICA: SOLUTIONS FROM A CULTURE OF INNOVATION

 A deep insider in the hip-hop world details the many ways in which the attitudes and emotions enshrined in the culture can help heal the rifts in America, expand its culture--and even improve city planning.

 Host & Producer of News Beat, winner of Best Podcast at 2018 NY Press Club Journalism Awards

 IN SEARCH OF REAL DEMOCRACY: A MILLENNIAL MAKES THE CASE FOR DEMOCRATIC SOCIALISM

-Many of Bernie Sanders' strongest supporters were young millennials, and one of them, a brilliant Yale grad now studying at Cambridge, has stepped up to make the case for a real alternative that can break the hopeless deadlock American politics is mired in.
-With an astonishingly wide range of reference and scholarship, and with a keen sense of history, Remer urges a new party that can realize many of the democratic dreams that have fallen by the wayside in the past 50 years.
+Many of Bernie Sanders' strongest supporters were young millennials, and one of them, a brilliant Yale grad now studying at Cambridge, has stepped up to make the case for a real alternative that can break the hopeless deadlock American politics is currently mired in.

 DISINHERITING WOMEN: HOW FAMILY PROPERTY LAW (STILL) CHEATS WOMEN, AND HOW YOU CAN PROTECT YOURSELF AND YOUR WEALTH